o-flores/jungledevs-challenge/README.md

 ![image](https://user-images.githubusercontent.com/78616220/131594518-674d66c1-f1fb-4505-908c-ff79f3f0fd10.png)

 5. That's it!
-Your app is now accessible at the URL you specified in step 2.
+Your app is now accessible at the homepage you specified in step 2.

 ## How to integrate MixPanel with your application